PaulSolt/SwiftUI-Tutorials/4_Mac_UI_Testing/README.md

 When testing apps you want to make your app accessible using `accessibilityIdentifiers`.
 You add identifiers so that the UX button text changes do not break your tests in the future.

+Learn how to write UI Tests on macOS with two UI Tests with supporting helper methods.

+When testing apps you want to make your app accessible using `accessibilityIdentifiers`.
+You add identifiers so that the UX button text changes do not break your tests in the future.

 ## Add a UI Test Target

 1. Add your UI Test Target